Rokesh28/cloudmart/README.md

 2. **AI-Powered Cloud Automation**
    - Enhancing product recommendations by **40%** using **Claude 3 Sonnet (Amazon Bedrock) and Generative AI**.
    - Automating **80% of customer interactions** (order cancellations, inquiries) with **OpenAI GPT-4o**.
-   - Using **Azure AI Text Analytics** to analyze 10K+ reviews for sentiment insights and decision-making.
+   - Using **Azure AI Text Analytics** to analyze customer reviews for sentiment insights and decision-making.

    ![AI-Powered Automation](path/to/ai-automation-diagram.png)